SumoLogic/sumologic-documentation/docs/search/search-query-language/search-operators/join.md

-## join

-The join operator combines records of two or more data streams.
+The `join `operator combines records of two or more data streams.
 Results are admitted on-the-fly to allow real time tables to be built.
 Values common to each table are then delivered as search results.
 The join operator in Sumo Logic works much like an <a href="https://en.wikipedia.org/wiki/Join_(SQL)#Inner_join">inner SQL join</a>.

-**Syntax**
+## Syntax

 ```sql
 ... | join